fieldtrip/website/faq/matlab/compiled.md

     - /faq/compiled/
 ---

-# Can I use FieldTrip without MATLAB license?

 Yes, if you have the MATLAB [compiler toolbox](https://www.mathworks.com/products/compiler.html) you can make a compiled version and use that to run your analysis pipelines.
 You compile FieldTrip with all its dependencies like this

     ft_compile_standalone